 Under-sink comfort system

-To avoid the expense of adding a loop of pipes to circulate the hot water, you can install a comfort system under the skin.
+To avoid the expense of adding a loop of pipes to circulate the hot water, you can install a comfort system under the sink.
 In this case, there is a sort of toggle that connects the hot and cold water lines under your sink.
 As the water is heated, the water runs into the cold water pipe leading it back to the heater.
 When the pump is on, there will always be hot water right at the fixture as soon as you turn it on.

 There is a downside, of course.
 Since you don’t have a dedicated loop, you may end up with lukewarm cold water or have to wait for the water to get cold at the fixture.